AtomicAirin/AtomicAirin/README.md

 ## Hi!
 I'm Airin ⟨"*i*-rin"⟩.

-I’m currently working on SYNCOR, an alternative to expensive optimization software.
+I’m currently working on **SYNCOR** (Software for Numerical Computation and Optimization Routines), an alternative to expensive optimization software.

 *SYNCOR is being developed with efficiency and usability in mind, leveraging the capabilities of Rust to achieve high performance.*